WarnerMedia ONE Launch Campaign

 Animated Launch Trailer Development

-Knowing what would play with the audience of disaffected employees, I wanted the big reveal to be comically grandiose and over the top.
-So I storyboarded out a sequence set in Hollywood where the WarnerMedia ONE site dramatically exits an extremely long limo, then poses dramatically before we enter the “WarnerMedia Universe.”
+Knowing what would play with the audience of disaffected employees, we wanted the big reveal to be comically grandiose and over the top.
+We created a sequence set in Hollywood where the WarnerMedia ONE site dramatically exits an extremely long limo, then poses dramatically before we enter the “WarnerMedia Universe.”